Learn to Dive Thailand

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 The trip begins in Koh Tao on your chosen start date.
 You’ll need to make your own way to Koh Tao, which most travellers will do by flying into Bangkok, then getting a train and ferry down.
 This usually takes 12 hours, so we recommend that you arrange your flights in to Thailand at least a day before starting the trip.
-You will be met at Koh Tao pier upon arrival by the local team who will transfer you to the accommodation.

 The minimum age to join this Thai trip is 18.